 The three of them made plans, not for everafter, but for the next few days.
 How long would it take to get to Huspaan and back?
 How much time would the rest of the Raurhoth need to wind up their affairs, if they chose to come?
 What had been their route from Beraïd Torgon to Varsis?

 They refined what to say to their families back in Chicago: something along the lines of "We were captured by an evil warlord who experimented on us, then we escaped and got mixed up in undercover work, so we can't tell you much about it."

 By the end, they had arranged for Gus and Doug to come down to the docks tomorrow, there to meet Fletcher and Captain Coudray, to hear her judgment and to debrief to her, her navigator, and other expeditionary scholars.
-Fletcher also wanted them to meet other folk who could best address their situation: his own cavalrymen, the fay crew of the Bythos, and the mer-crew. ("Mer-crew?"
+Fletcher also wanted them to meet other folk who could best address their situation: the fay crew of the Bythos, who could start teaching them shapeshifting or point them to those who could, and his own cavalrymen and the mer-crew, who had been through transformation. ("Mer-crew?"
 "You'll see.")

 The two young men laughed a lot, even at tiny jokes or at nothing.
 Fletcher laughed with them and recognized their merriment as relief.
 Years of confusion were over.
 There was a prospect of home.
 There had been bad news, but it had been faced and was mixed with good.
 As Fletcher left, he heard Doug say, "Next time, we get tangled up in my mythology and get turned into magic foxes," and Gus's returning laughter.